dcbaker/cython/docs/src/userguide/language_basics.rst

 .. note::

-    There are other mechanisms available for splitting Cython code into separate parts that may be more appropriate in many cases.
+    There are other mechanisms available for splitting Cython0 code into separate parts that may be more appropriate in many cases.
 See :ref:`sharing-declarations`.